logicforge-dev/logicforge-dsa/README.md

 Explanation: 12 = 10 + 1 + 1.
 Note that we do not have to use every kind coin available.

+# Date:31/01/2026

+Longest Increasing Subsequence
+Medium
+Company Tags
+Hints
+Given an integer array nums, return the length of the longest strictly increasing subsequence.

+A subsequence is a sequence that can be derived from the given sequence by deleting some or no elements without changing the relative order of the remaining characters.

+For example, "cat" is a subsequence of "crabt".
+Example 1:

+Input: nums = [9,1,4,2,3,3,7]

+Output: 4
+Explanation: The longest increasing subsequence is [1,2,3,7], which has a length of 4.